 The Shortknee bands used to be entirely village based, and stories abound of clashes between rival villages.
 The costume is ideal for concealing the odd cutlass, bull pistle or other weapon.
 When they clashed it must have been a bloody event and there are even stories of persons being killed.
 At one time the use of masks was banned to remove the anonymity they provided.
 The bands travel great distances on foot, stopping to collect donations, both from houses on the way, or from passing cars.

 This is part of a group which had come down from Balthazar in St. Andrews, it was Carnival Monday afternoon, and they were passing through St.Paul's (somewhat of a detour), intent on making their way into town without delay.
 This didn't stop them from asking me for cash, preferably US, according to one guy, since he had to travel to Barbados to get a visa and needed some travelling money.
+They continued on down the road stopping anything on four wheels.
+The bands distinguish themselves by the colours of the costumes, particularly the tunics.

 You can find them young as well.
 This child, presumably on his father's shoulders, has just travelled at least 5, perhaps 10 miles with the group.